Resources & Resolution Options

 UNC is an active member of the NC-SARA reciprocity agreement (a national initiative to increase access to distance education while maintaining compliance standards with state regulatory agencies) and we work with additional state agencies so that we can continue providing educational access to students across the country.

-If a student located in a State Authorization Reciprocity Agreement (NC-SARA) state has a complaint about an institution operating under NC-SARA, complaints must first go through the institution’s procedure for resolution of student grievances.
+If a student located in a State Authorization Reciprocity Agreement (NC-SARA) state has a complaint about an institution operating under NC-SARA, complaints must first go through the institution’s procedure for resolution of student grievances (see above).
 If a student is not satisfied with the outcome of the institutional process, the complaint may then be brought to the NC-SARA portal agency in the institution’s home state: visit the Colorado NC-SARA portal agency.

 The state where the student is located may also resolve the complaint.
 Choose your state of residence below if you have an unresolved complaint about a UNC program that you are attending at a distance from within that state.